Panel of Advisors

-Dr. Bouton is a senior fellow at the Asia Society Policy Institute and at the Center for the Advanced Study of India at the University of Pennsylvania.
-Dr. Bouton speaks and writes on India, Asia, and US-Asia Relations.
+Dr. Bouton is a senior fellow at the Center for the Advanced Study of India (CASI) at the University of Pennsylvania and at the Asia Society Policy Institute.
+He currently co-directs CASI’s research project on agricultural markets and farmer incomes in India.
+Dr. Bouton speaks and writes on Indian political economy and US-India relations.

-Dr. Bouton came to the Council from Asia Society, New York, where he was executive vice president from 1990 to 2001.
+Dr. Bouton was executive vice president of Asia Society, New York, from 1990 to 2001.
 His previous positions include director of policy analysis for Near East, Africa, and South Asia in the US Defense Department, special assistant to the US Ambassador to India, and founding US executive secretary of the Indo-US Sub-commission on Education and Culture.